-Kai-Lou Yue ’20 is only a college senior, but her research has already yielded two articles in prestigious journals.
-She’s committed to exploring new topics and discovering new ways to look at important topics in science and medicine.
+As a college student, Kai-Lou Yue ’20 conducted research that yielded three articles in prestigious academic journals.
+Now, as a medical student at UMass Chan Medical School, she’s using what she learned at Bryant to explore new ideas and discover new ways to look at important topics in science and medicine.

 Working in the lab, Yue says, “gives you the ability to synthesize a lot of information at once, and also to react to new information.
 If something doesn’t seem to make sense, you have to be able to figure out what’s really happening.”
-Mentors such as Associate Professor Chris Reid, Ph.D., and Professor Kirsten Hokeness, Ph.D., have helped her find the answers.
+Mentors such as Associate Professor of Science and Technology Chris Reid, Ph.D., and Kirsten Hokeness, Professor and Chair of Bryant’s Department of Science and Technology, helped her find the answers.
 “All of the Pre-Health professors are so passionate about what they do, they care about their students and want them to succeed,” she says.

-Yue, who recently scored in the 96th percentile on the MCAT exam and is on her way to achieving her dream of becoming a doctor, has also enjoyed sharing her work at Bryant’s annual Research and Engagement Day.
+Yue, who scored in the 96th percentile on the MCAT exam, also enjoyed sharing her work at Bryant’s annual Research and Engagement Day.
 “REDay was my first time presenting my research, which was an amazing opportunity,” Yue says.
 “It’s great that Bryant gives us all a day to talk about what we’re doing – not just professors, but undergraduate students, too.”

-For her Honors thesis, Yue, with guidance from her thesis advisor Professor Joe Trunzo, Ph.D., is looking at the relationships among mindfulness, disability, and social support on stress in college students.
-She’s excited to expand her studies in a new direction.
-“Being able to work on a project like this lets us explore our passions,” Yue says.
+For her Honors thesis, Yue, with guidance from her thesis advisor, Professor of Psychology Joseph Trunzo, Ph.D., looked at the relationships among mindfulness, disability, and social support–and the effect they have on stress in college students.
+She was excited to expand her studies in a new direction.
+“Being able to work on a project like this lets students explore the passions,” Yue says.

-She’s found new interests outside the classroom as well, including playing club badminton, helping to run the dragon dance team, studying abroad, and serving on the Honors Student Council.
+She found new interests outside the classroom as well, including playing club badminton, helping to run the dragon dance team, studying abroad and serving on the Honors Student Council.
 “I think it’s really important to try new things,” she says.
 “I've discovered so many things that I really enjoy.”

-“Through all of my experiences here – working in the lab, being part of the Honors Program, my leadership positions – through all of the opportunities that Bryant has given me, I've become much more confident,” says Yue.
-“And that has really changed me for the better."
+“Through all of my experiences at Bryant – working in the lab, being part of the Honors Program, my leadership positions – and through all of the opportunities that Bryant gave me, I became much more confident,” says Yue, who was named the Northeast Regional Honors Council 2020 Student of the Year.
+“And that really changed me for the better."